Climate-smart village: A pilot from Bangladesh

 What makes this pilot innovative?

 Unique to the CSV is that young women and men are explicitly included in decision-making.
 They are involved in capacity-building activities and grow as leaders in their communities, increasing the community’s openness and commitment to new ideas to ensure sustainability.
-To manage the village, four youth committees were formed in Gangarampur that meet weekly and serve as knowledge groups that disseminate climate and environment-related information to the community.
-The committees focus on agriculture, environment, water and weather.
+To manage the village, a youth committee was formed that meets weekly, manages the local water filter and disseminates climate and environment-related information to the community.
+The topics they focus on are agriculture, environment, water and weather.

 What makes the village 'climate-smart?'